nhn/tui.editor/apps/vue-editor/README.md

 - load : It would be emitted when editor fully load
 - change : It would be emitted when content changed
-- stateChange : It would be emitted when format change by cursor position
+- caretChange : It would be emitted when format change by cursor position
 - focus : It would be emitted when editor get focus
 - blur : It would be emitted when editor loose focus